Linear Regression in Python using Statsmodels

 • Interpretation of the regression results

-Linear regression is used as a predictive model that assumes a linear relationship between the dependent variable (which is the variable we are trying to predict/estimate) and the independent variable/s (input variable/s used in the prediction).
+Linear regression models assume a linear relationship between the dependent variable (which is the variable you are trying to predict/estimate) and the independent variable/s (the input variable/s used in the prediction).

 Y = C + M*X